-Regulatory reforms, such as Regulation (EU) No 2016/1011 (the "EU Benchmarks Regulation") or the UK Benchmarks Regulation, could have a material impact on any Trust Certificates linked to or referencing a "benchmark", in particular, if the methodology or other terms of the "benchmark" are changed in order to comply with the requirements of any such regulation.
+Regulatory reforms, such as the Benchmarks Regulation, could have a material impact on any Trust Certificates linked to or referencing a "benchmark", in particular, if the methodology or other terms of the "benchmark" are changed in order to comply with the requirements of any such regulation.
 Such changes could, among other things, have the effect of reducing, increasing or otherwise affecting the volatility of the published rate or level of the relevant "benchmark".